 I can honestly say, I have never worked as as hard as I have in the last year.
-Sacrificing travel for a new home, a relationship and life in a new country, a new job, a new language, the list goes on.
+Sacrificing travel for a new home and life in a new country, a new job, a new language, the list goes on.
 It was a year of huge changes and ones that I was really excited to throw myself into.
 After a few months of saving, I moved to Hamburg and started setting myself up in the new life I had been waiting for.
-It wasn’t easy, but I did it, I didn’t just survive, I thrived as best I could.
-Finding a great job, friends and even amazing blogging opportunities, but I’m sad to say this was overshadowed by relationship problems that eventually became all-encompassing.
+It wasn't easy, but I did it, I didn't just survive, I thrived as best I could.
+Finding a great job, friends and even amazing blogging opportunities.

-I’m sad to say that my Hamburg adventure has now come to an end, for many reasons, not just my relationship ending.
-It’s a place that I have loved and hated in equal measure, and while I will always be proud that I made a life there, I’m afraid it’s not a life I wish to continue.
-There are some times when you have to take a good look around you, and if you’re not happy, it’s okay to call it a day and make a real change.
-It doesn’t make you a quitter, it doesn’t make you weak for not trying.
-It means you’re honest and true to yourself, and what’s really in your heart.
+My Hamburg adventure has now come to an end, for many reasons.
+It's a place that I have loved and hated in equal measure, but I will always be proud that I made a life there.
+There are some times when you have to take a good look around you, and if you're not happy, it's okay to call it a day and make a real change.
+It doesn't make you a quitter, it doesn't make you weak for not trying.
+It means you're honest and true to yourself, and what's really in your heart.
 And at the end of the day, the only person you have to answer to is yourself.

-I hadn’t realised until the last few weeks, but the last eight months have really changed me as a person.
-Fluctuating from being the happiest girl in the world, to being a mere shadow of myself, a broken girl trying to put the pieces of her life back together.
-I’m sad to say that 2018 crushed a lot of that confident, happy, traveling gal I once was.
-The last eight months have put my mind, and my body, under more stress than I imagined possible and that’s why in 2019, I want to focus on putting myself first for once.
+I hadn't realised until the last few weeks, but the last eight months have really changed me as a person.
+The last eight months have put my mind, and my body, under a lot of stress and that's why in 2019, I want to focus on putting myself first for once.
 Spending two hours a day commuting to and from work, plus long hours, a real lack of daylight and total exhaustion really took its toll after a while.
-I pushed my body to its limits, and while I’m amazed at what it has withstood this year and how it has coped and still kept me as a functioning human being, I know that I have been half the person I normally am.
+I pushed my body to its limits, and while I'm amazed at what it has withstood this year and how it has coped and still kept me as a functioning human being, I know that I have been half the person I normally am.

 2018 has been a difficult year for my friendships.
-While I started the year more invested in my friendships than ever, the move made life difficult and various bigger issues made me pull away from those closest to me.
+While I started the year more invested in my friendships than ever, the move made life difficult.
 It became harder and harder to keep in touch with those at home, and making friends in Germany was much harder than I anticipated.
 But I did make friends, I have made some amazing friends over the last six months and I am so grateful to them for being a part of my Hamburg life.

 2019 – A time for change